 Post

 The raw food diet is based on the belief that the most healthful food for the body is food in its most natural state – uncooked and unprocessed.
-What are the advantages and disadvantages of this diet and should you give it a shot?

 Post Image